-Kiner, the No. 10 running back in his football recruiting class, according to the 247Sports Composite, chose LSU over offers from Louisville, Cincinnati, Florida, Indiana, Kentucky, Michigan, Michigan State, Minnesota, Notre Dame, Ohio State, Penn State, Pittsburgh, South Carolina, Tennessee, Texas A&M, Toledo, USC, Vanderbilt, and Wisconsin.
+In addition to LSU, Kiner had the chance to play for Cincinnati, Florida, Indiana, Kentucky, Louisville, Michigan, Michigan State, Minnesota, Notre Dame, Ohio State, Penn State, Pittsburgh, South Carolina, Tennessee, Texas A&M, Toledo, USC, Vanderbilt, or Wisconsin.

 Both the Bearcats and the Buckeyes were in on the Ohio native, but head coach Ed Orgeron’s pitch was too strong for any rival to match.
 Running backs coach Kevin Faulk also played an instrumental role in the recruiting process.

 For as heralded as Kiner is, it is interesting to see that programs like Alabama and Georgia did not make him an offer.
 The Tigers will look to make that indecision hurt over the next several years in the SEC.

 Corey Kiner Highlights

 Corey Kiner is a great football player, plain and simple.
 Over the last two seasons, he has accumulated a whopping 72 rushing touchdowns.

 Scouts aren’t worried about how his game will translate to the college level, but there is a bit of a hesitation when it comes to his NFL outlook at the moment.
 For all of Kiner’s offensive prowess, he doesn’t always make defenders miss.
 That could be exploited by better competition.
 LSU doesn’t seem to be concerned, but that is something worth monitoring.